Requesting a Swarm (2022)

 • a swarm may result from a cast (secondary swarm) and have a virgin queen which might take some weeks to start laying eggs;

-• you acknowledge that you’re the above if you requesting a swarm.
+• you must accept the above when you request a swarm.

 Leave a Reply